reposense/RepoSense/docs/user_guide.md

 ```

 ## CSV Config File
-The CSV Config files control the list of target repositories.
-It also contains a white list of authors(if the author is listed in the CSV, his/her contribution will be ignored by the analyzer.)
+The CSV Config files control the list of repositories and the target author.
 [Sample_full.csv](../sample_full.csv) in root is an example CSV config file.
 It should contain the following columns:

 Column Name | Explanation